/

 6. Tiered

 Tiered Pricing model combines all the possible features of your SaaS in predefined packages and allows your customer to choose what better suits his or her needs.
 You create from two to five plans at a specific price with a set of functions for each.
-With the Tiered Pricing model, you serve B2C (business to customer) and B2B (business to business of different sizes).
 It is usually combined with Freemium or Feature-Based Saas SaaS Pricing Models.

 Zapier is an online tool that connects apps and atomizes repeated and time-consuming tasks.
 They offer to choose among tiers that are developed for different types of customers (Starters, Professionals, Teams, Companies).
 What is even more interesting, they combined the Tiered Pricing model with Feature-based and Usage-based and Freemium.